janujanjida/LearnChain/README.md

 ## Contributing

+We welcome contributions from the community!
+Whether you're fixing bugs, adding features, improving documentation, or spreading the word, we appreciate your help.

-We welcome contributions!
-Please see our contributing guidelines for more details.
+Please see our [Contributing Guidelines](./CONTRIBUTING.md) for more details on how to get started.

 ## Performance